Company scrip: Wartime

 From 1914 to 1924, during and following the First World War, a variety of forms of German scrip were issued, including Notgeld, Lagergeld, Gutscheine and Serienscheine.
 Such currencies were issued "by principalities, German colonial governments, cities, large corporations, small businesses, prisoner-of-war camps, and in some cases, individuals."

+The US military exchange system (AAFES) issued so-called pogs at its deployed retail locations in Iraq and Afghanistan.
+They replace metal coins which would be heavy to ship and complicate accounting in austere camps.
+Paper coins with colourful artwork and redemption value information are a subset of official US currency, and only available from an AAFES location while the program is in effect.

 Modern practice

 The practice has been documented as recently as 2019.
 On September 4, 2008, the Mexican Supreme Court of Justice ruled that Walmart de Mexico, the Mexican subsidiary of Walmart, must cease paying its employees in part with vouchers redeemable only at Walmart stores.
 On May 21, 2019, The Washington Post published an article highlighting Amazon's new system of "gamification", which rewards employees who complete high numbers of orders with Swag Bucks in a game-like system, which can then be used to buy Amazon-themed merchandise.